archerfrank/kafka_learning/README.md

 2. Using the timestamp set in the record metadata when creating the ProducerRecord (event-time semantics)
 3. Using the current timestamp (current local time) when the Kafka Streams application ingests the record (processing-time semantics)

+### KTable and API

+With both a log and a changelog, records are appended to the end of the file as they come in.
+The distinction between the two is that in a log, you want to see all records, but in a changelog, you only want the latest record for each key.

+ In a changelog, each incoming record overwrites the previous one with the same key.
+With a record stream, you’d have a total of four events, but in the case of updates or a changelog, you have only two.

+ The configuration parameters **cache.max.bytes.buffering** and **commit.interval.ms**.

+ The KTable cache serves to deduplicate updates to records with the same key.
+This deduplication allows child nodes to receive only the most recent update instead of all updates, reducing the amount of data processed.
+Additionally, only the most recent update is placed in the state store, which can amount to significant performance improvements when using persistent state stores.

+ A larger cache will reduce the number of updates emitted.
+Additionally, caching reduces the amount of data written to disk         by persistent stores (RocksDB), and if logging is enabled, the number of records sent to the changelog topic for any store.
+Cache size is controlled by the cache.max.bytes.buffering setting, which specifies the amount of memory allocated for the record cache.
+The amount of memory specified is divided evenly         across the number of stream threads.

+The other setting is the commit.interval.ms parameter.
+The commit interval specifies how often (in milliseconds) the state of a processor should be saved.
+When the state of the processor is saved (committing), it forces a cache flush, sending the latest updated, deduplicated records downstream.

+Either a commit or the cache reaching its maximum         size will send records downstream.
+Conversely, disabling the cache will send all records downstream, including duplicate keys.
+Generally speaking, it’s best to have caching enabled when using a KTable.

+Any time you execute a reduction or aggregation operation, you provide the name of a state store.
+Reduction and aggregation         operations return a KTable instance, and the KTable uses the state store to replace older results with the newer ones.
+As you’ve seen, not every update gets forwarded downstream,         and that’s important because you perform aggregation operations to gather summary information.
+If you didn’t use local state, the KTable would forward every aggregation or reduction result.

+#### Windowing operations

+In Kafka Streams, three types of windows are available:
+1. Session windows
+2. Tumbling windows
+3. Sliding/hopping windows

+1. Session windows aren’t fixed by time but are driven by user activity.
+2. Tumbling windows give you a set picture of events within the specified time frame.
+3. Hopping windows are of fixed length, but they’re frequently updated and can contain overlapping records in each window.

+##### join KTable with Stream

+To do the KTable-to-KStream conversion, you’ll take the following steps:                                  1.
+Call the KTable.toStream() method.
+2. Use the KStream.map call to change the key to the industry name, and extract the TransactionSummary object from the Windowed instance.

+In some cases, the lookup data you want to join against will be relatively small, and entire copies of the lookup data could fit locally on each node.
+For situations where the lookup data is reasonably small, Kafka Streams provides the **GlobalKTable**.

+In conclusion, the key thing to remember is that you can combine event streams (KStream) and update streams (KTable), using local state.
+Additionally, when the lookup data is of a manageable size, you can use a GlobalKTable.
+GlobalKTables replicate all partitions to each node in the Kafka Streams application, making all data available, regardless of which partition         the key maps to.

+#### Queryable state

+Kafka Streams also offers interactive queries from state stores, giving you the ability to read these materialized views directly.
+It’s important to note that querying         state stores is a read-only operation.

+Instead of consuming from Kafka and storing records in a database to feed your application, you can directly query the state stores for the same results.
+The impact of direct queries on state stores means less code (no consumer) and less software (no need for a database table to store results).

+* KStreams represent event streams that are comparable to inserts into a database.
+KTables are update streams and are more akin to updates to a database.
+The size of a KTable doesn’t continue to grow; older records are replaced with newer records.
+* KTables are essential for performing aggregation operations.
+* You can place your aggregated data into time buckets with windowing operations.
+* GlobalKTables give you lookup data across the entire application, regardless of the partitions.
+* You can perform joins with KStreams, KTables, and GlobalKTables.

 ### windows and time